Editorial style

 EMAIL

-In text, electronic addresses are lowercase.
-Do not omit the period when an email address falls at the end of a sentence.
+Lowercase email addresses.
+Do not omit the period when it falls at the end of a sentence.

-Do not omit the period when a web address falls at the end of a sentence (for digital or print).
-When linking text to a URL in a digital publication (email, web page):
+Do not omit the period when a web address falls at the end of a sentence.
+When linking text to a URL in a digital publication, such as an email or web page:

 • Do not include: http:// or www.